 Start by pinching the tiniest bit of skin and pulling it away from your body.
 If it feels like it’s tethered to something underneath of it and it doesn’t go very far, this is a pretty good indication that the fascia is still intact.
 If you pinch it and you can pull it away from the rest of your body for quite a ways, this is generally indicative of damage to your fascia.
 The degree that your skin pulls away is generally correlated with the amount of damage to your fascia.
 More pulling = more damage.

 Try different places on your belly.
 If you’re not sure if you’re pulling a lot or a little, compare it to a different part of your body—like your forearm.
+Just make sure that you pinch the tiniest bit of skin that you can.

 You should now have a decent understanding of your skin, your fascia, and your fat.
 The last two tests will help you understand how your muscles affect your post baby body.